nning/david/README.md

 | coap.dtls			| String		| DTLS mode (as defined in [section 9 of RFC7252](https://tools.ietf.org/html/rfc7252#section-9)) |
 | coap.dtls.id		| String		| DTLS identity |
 | coap.cbor			| Object		| Ruby object deserialized from CBOR |

+## Benchmarks

+David handles about 10.000 requests per second (tested in MRI 2.2.0 with up to 10.000 concurrent clients on a single core of a Core i7-3520M CPU running Linux 3.18.5).

 ## Copyright